top of page

 Romans 3:1-2

-2 Much every way: chiefly, because that unto them were committed-ἐπιστεύθησαν (episteuthestan)-to entrust a thing to one, to trust, confide) the oracles-λόγια (logia)-oracle, in the NT, the words or utterances of God) of God.
+2 Much-πολὺ (polu)-much, many) every way: chiefly-πρῶτον (proton)-first, foremost), because that unto them were committed-ἐπιστεύθησαν (episteuthestan)-to trust, confide, (to entrust a thing to one, to trust, confide)) the Oracles-λόγια (logia)-oracle, (the words or utterances of God) of God.

 which are called the law, were placed in the hands of the priests, the sons of Levi; who were the teachers of the law.